 Pritzker Hageman law firm won a $6.5 million verdict in a landmark Salmonella lawsuit against a chicken processing company, Foster Poultry Farms (Foster Farms).
 Our client was a 5-year-old child (Noah C.) who contracted Salmonella Heidelberg and, as a result, suffered brain damage.
 The case was tried in Arizona federal court (2:15-cv-02587-DLR).
-The trial team consisted of Eric Hageman, Brendan Flaherty, David Coyle and Kate Flom.
+Attorneys Eric Hageman and David Coyle were part of the trial team.

 Attorney Eric Hageman was quoted in a Bloomberg article about the $6.5 million verdict: